Team-ready: content validation, permissions, quality dashboard, AES-256-GCM encryption, SvelteKit — admin@0.3.80 · Changelog →

 Two people editing the same entry at the same moment will get last-write-wins.
 Fine for a team of 1–5.
 Not designed for large editorial teams working in parallel.

-Claude Code · ChatGPT · Gemini
+Claude Code · ChatGPT · Antigravity

 Scaffold a full project with AI.